lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 Students are responsible for verifying their enrollment in this class.
 Schedule adjustments should be made by the deadlines published in the Schedule of Classes.
 (Deadlines each semester are published in the Schedule of Classes available from the [Registrar's website](https://registrar.gmu.edu/).)

-HIST 390 is taught by many people at George Mason, and I have borrowed assignments, readings, and the structure of the course from syllabi by Erin Bush, Dan Cohen, Amanda French, Mills Kelly, Sharon Leon, Mike O'Malley, and Stephen Robertson.
+HIST 390 is taught by many people at George Mason, and I have borrowed assignments, readings, and the structure of the course from syllabi by Erin Bush, Dan Cohen, Amanda French, Mills Kelly, Sharon Leon, Mike O'Malley, Abby Mullen, and Stephen Robertson.